AFIRE ADVOCATING FOR INCLUSION, RESPECT AND EQUITY

-UNL has the TIPS Reporting System link at the bottom of most university webpages.
-Anyone can make a report that is reviewed by a university team.
-Report non-emergency incidents to TIPS by clicking here.
+UNL has the UNL Report incident reporting system link at the footer of most university webpages.
+Report non-emergency incidents to UNL Report by clicking here.
+Anyone can make a report that is reviewed by a university team (Look for and click on UNL Report).
 Emergency reports should be directed to 911 or University Police at 472-2222.
-Contact AFIRE at firstname.lastname@example.org for consultation or support with reporting.
+Contact AFIRE at email@example.com for consultation or support with reporting.

 Congrats to our 2021 RSO Grant Award Winners!
 This year we are able to give $200 to each of the following registered student organizations: Bosnian American Student Alliance, Trauma Informed Educators, and the International Student Advisory Board.
 AFIRE is fortunate to be able to award these grants with funding from the CEHS Dean's Office.
 The purpose of the grants are to support registered student organizations, who are serving and supporting minoritized students, and to create more connections between these organizations and CEHS students.

 |"Exploring the Applicability of Jotería Studies in Education: The Intersection of Queer and Latinx/a/o Identities” Sergio Gonzalez, M.A., M.ED.
 Claremont Graduate University||Friday September 24th, 11:00am - 12:00 p.m.
 Click here to register.|